+Trigger Source

+Serial Start String (max.
+32 chars)

-Trigger Source Click to activate the Text Entry Tool and create the string text used to signal the beginning of the reading phase.
+Click to activate the Text Entry Tool and create the string text used to signal the beginning of the reading phase.
 Use characters from NUL (00H) to ~ (7EH).
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.

 The Serial Start string must be different from the Serial Stop string and Motor ON/OFF strings.
 When ACK/NAK Protocol or Energy Saving is enabled, the Serial Start/Stop Strings cannot contain ACK/NAK characters.

+Serial Stop String (max.
+32 chars)

 Click to activate the Text Entry Tool and create the string text used to signal the end of the reading phase.
 Use characters from NUL (00H) to ~ (7EH).
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.

 The Serial Stop string must be different from the Serial Start string and Motor ON/OFF strings.
 When ACK/NAK Protocol or Energy Saving is enabled, the Serial Start/Stop Strings cannot contain ACK/NAK characters.

+Timeout

-Select the check box to define a timeout for the Serial On Line mode.
+Reading Phase Select the check box to define a timeout for the Serial On Line mode.

+Timeout (ms)

 Enter a timeout in milliseconds (from 40 to 15000 ms) in the field provided.
-The Timeout represents
+The Timeout represents the period of time for the reading phase.

+Timeout Counting From

-Timeout Select Start or Stop from the drop-down list.
-Counting From
+Select Start or Stop from the drop-down list.